slmingol/escli/README.md

-show_idx_doc_sources_all_cnts                  # show the total num. docs each hostname sent to an index show_idx_doc_sources_all_k8sns_cnts            # show the total num. docs each namespace sent to an index show_idx_doc_sources_all_k8sns_cnts_hourly     # show the total num. docs each namespace sent to an index (last 3 hours, top 50 NS')
+show_idx_doc_sources_all_cnts                  # show the total num. docs each hostname sent to an index show_idx_doc_sources_all_k8sns_cnts            # show the total num. docs each namespace sent to an index show_idx_doc_sources_all_k8sns_cnts_hourly     # show the total num. docs each namespace sent to an index (last 3 hours, top 50 NS') show_es_eol                                    # show EOL for various ES products such as *beats, etc. show_es_ecs                                    # show EOL for various ES products such as *beats, etc.

 #11----------------------------------------------
 # shard funcs